AdityaGoel22/Autimate/README.md

-# autism
+# Autimate

-A new Flutter project.
+A Flutter project for helping doctors and parents for detecting and helping children with ASD.

 ## Getting Started